online school by Nawicon from the Noun Project

 Some of the interviewees brought up the technical difficulties from the previous semester.
 The teacher used Google Classroom to share the documents, and there were many problems regarding the tool.
 Many students kept having problems accessing, so they had to spend at least three sessions to solve technical issues.

 I have to keep the link to the class protected, to make sure I don’t lose them, because I’ll never get to class.
 That’s really a problem.
 I should figure out how I keep those links protected on reoccurring.

 The most surprising technical difficulty was struggling to join the class.
-The teacher sends the link to the online class on the day of the first class through the email.
-The class is using the same link for the whole semester, so she does not send the link again.
-Most interviewees said they joined the class with the link to Zoom class that they saved to the calendar app or starred email, but one of the interviewees said that he joins the class by looking for the email that the teacher sent every time he joins the class.
-He looks through the whole email list.
+In this class, the teacher sent the link to the online class on the day of the first class through email.
+The class used the same link for the whole semester, so she did not send the link again.
+Most interviewees said they joined the class with the Zoom class link that they saved to the calendar app or starred email.
+However, one of the interviewees said that he joined the class by looking through a whole email list and found the email with the link to join the class.
 He joined the class 20 minutes late one day because he could not find the link.

 2. Lack of social activities

 There’s a social aspect that’s totally missing in zoom.
 I met a couple people last summer.
 We met for a coffee and some Spanish chatting as well as some socializing.

 The drawback that everyone brought was a lack of social interaction in the class, which leads to fewer opportunities to practice Spanish speaking with classmates.
 The interviewees said that they had time to talk to other students in Spanish or do the presentations to the class in an in-person setting, but those opportunities drastically decreased in virtual classes.
 Students only speak when the teacher calls them to answer questions in the book.
 I believe this classroom setting is one reason why one of the interviewees said she feels like she is in 1-to-1 class.